siriscmv/game-engine/README.md

 ## Requirements
 - Install SDL2: `brew install sdl2`
 - Install CMake: `brew install cmake`
+- Install 0mq - `brew install cppzmq zeromq`

 ## Building and running
-- Note: Pre-built binary can be found at `./build/GameEngine` (running this still requires SDL2 to be installed)
+- Note: Pre-built binaries can be found at `./build`
+-
-- To compile and run the game: `cmake -S . -B build && cmake --build build && ./build/GameEngine`
+- To compile and run the game: `cmake -S . -B build && cmake --build build`
-- In `CMakeLists.txt`, if `GameEngine/main.cpp` is included as an executable inside `add_executable()`, then the game engine itself will be executed
-- If you wish to run the actual game, include `Game/main.cpp` instead of `GameEngine/main.cpp`
+- The `build` directory will now contain the binaries
+- Run the server executable first, then run 1 or more client executables

 </details>